'A little gem of a venue'- The Spy in the Stalls.com

 Ram Jam Records began supporting fringe theatre in late 2017 and has since welcomed some diverse productions as well as partnering with The Ram Jam Theatre Company for the first in-house production, ‘Radiant Vermin by Philip Ridley.

-Our 60 seat Jazz club style venue is Kingston's best kept secret offering both intimacy, atmosphere and a supportive and excited local audience.
+Our 60 seat Jazz club style venue is Kingston's best kept secret offering both intimacy & a unique atmosphere.

 “Lovers of fringe theatre will find Ram Jam Records irresistible for its uniqueness…” -Everything Theatre

 For enquires about our programming, if you or your company would like to perform at Ram Jam Records or If you would like to be on our mailing list and be informed about future theatre events please contact firstname.lastname@example.org